 Kerala travel

 If you are a regular reader of my blog, you probably know that I’m a nature lover and an adventurous soul.
-And the recent Kerala trip gave me a taste of whatever was missing from my life and whatever I have craved since I was a child.
-It was a trip where I got to tick off numerous points from my bucket list.
+And my recent Kerala trip gave me a taste of everything that was missing from my life.
+And everything I have craved since I was a child.
+It was a trip where I got to tick off numerous bucket list points.
 My stay at Ela Ecoland Plantation Retreat itself clicked off at least 4.

-It is a plantation retreat a little distant from Munnar and it was a little tricky to locate the retreat.
+Ela Ecoland is a plantation retreat, a little distant from Munnar town.
+It’s situated around the Munnar outskirts and it was a little tricky to locate.
 You must pay close attention to locate the small bridge that takes you to the hauntingly beautiful property.
-As I got down from the car I scream and danced in joy without any regards to anyone watching me.
-I could only see the greenery, and listen to the waterfall flowing through the property; it was a scene from my dream.
-I knew it was a plantation retreat, but as stupid I was, I was excepting a resort like arrangements.
-But it wasn’t a resort, it’s something that is the dream of every adventurous soul that loves to stay in a tent, hike, stay away from the locality and most importantly stay in Mother Nature’s lap.
+As I rolled down the car window, I could only see the greenery, and listen to the waterfall flowing through the property; it was a scene from my dream.
+It isn’t a resort, it’s something that is the dream of every adventurous soul that loves to stay in a tent, hike, stay away from the locality and most importantly stay in Mother Nature’s lap.
 For some reason I remembered a viral picture of a cabin in the woods, widely shared with the caption saying something like ‘ I could stay here forever’, and I thought dreams do come true.

-My husband however, is quite opposite to me when it comes to other human being.
+My husband however, is quite opposite.
 He is introvert and doesn’t like mingling, but he likes knowing there are people in case he wants to mingle (which he never does anyway).
 As soon as the sun went down, my husband started becoming a little uncomfortable.
 The rock rooms were half way down our tent, the tree house was on the other side, and there was just another luxury tent next to ours.
-We have seen a couple entering the other tent while we went hunting for food, but we haven’t seen them since, and my husband grew anxious as we couldn’t see any other human being.
+We have seen a couple entering the other tent while we went hunting for food, but we hadn’t seen them since, and my husband grew anxious as we couldn’t see any other human being.
 I on the other hand enjoyed the beauty of it.
-We sat on the small tent veranda making ourselves coffee with the coffee maker provided, listening to the birds and crickets chirping, the water fall flowing and I listening to how he wished his best friend (who got married a month before we did) was there and was staying at the next tent.
+We sat on the small tent veranda making ourselves coffee with the coffee maker, listening to the birds and crickets chirping, the water fall flowing and I listening to how he wished his best friend was there and was staying at the next tent.
 We went downstairs and had a couple of chicken sandwiches, came back and spent some more hours sitting in the veranda appreciating nature at its full glory.
 It was the best evening of my life.

 Every time I walked pass the rock rooms I could only think of how amazing it would be to come with family and stay at the conjoined room.
 We went to dinner a little early and Arko went full ‘Eureka’ mode when he spotted more humans at the dining space.
 I don’t think I’ve ever seen him that happy.
-The small dining space was almost filled from visitors from tree house, the rock rooms and the other tent and he whispered to me that now that he knows that we are not the only people on top, he’s fine and can now enjoy the serenity of the property now.
+The small dining space was almost filled from visitors from tree house, the rock rooms and the other tent.
+And he whispered to me that now that he knows that we are not the only people on top, he’s fine and can now enjoy the serenity of the property at it’s fullest.
 The buffet had limited option but the food was good and cooked in an authentic Kerala style.

 Arko was much energised after seeing faces other than mine and we went back to our tent and true to his words he appreciated the property even more now.
 It got a bit chilly during the night but we had a nice sleep that night.

 For lunch, we had one of the best meals we have ever had in our life.
 We ordered 1 Thali meal which was more than enough for both of us.
 We had chappati, steamed rice, chicken curry, fish curry, shredded carrot stir fry, papad and curd.
-The shredded carrot stir fry was the best thing we ever had, the curries was good too, but I just couldn’t have enough of it.
+The shredded carrot stir fry was the best thing we ever had, the curries were good too.
 I ate more rice than I’ve ever eaten during a single meal on that day, and while writing this I’m wishing I had asked for the recipe.

 We had booked a cab around 4 in the evening and after spending some more time sitting in the veranda, we left for the Airport.